 The Best Breastfeeding Books

 See, I used to believe that my breastfeeding journey began when my oldest son was born in 2001.
 Now I know that it began much earlier as I was growing up and developing my beliefs about breastfeeding.
-If I’d known there were books about breastfeeding before my baby was born I’d have saved myself and my sweet baby a lot of frustration.
+If I’d read books about breastfeeding before giving birth I’d have saved myself and my baby a lot of frustration.

 My Views on Breastfeeding Were Naive

-I was 19 years old before I realized that infant formula was not prescription-only.
-Before then I assumed that the “milk” I saw in baby bottles was either pumped breast milk or straight cow’s milk.
-I thought formula was only for infants who were allergic to the breast milk of their mothers.
+I was 19 years old before I realized that infant formula wasn’t prescription-only.
+I assumed the milk I saw in baby bottles was either pumped breast milk or cow’s milk.
+In fact, I thought formula was only for infants who were allergic to the breast milk of their mothers.

-I was, after all, one of those infant who had been “allergic” to my mother’s milk.
+After all, I was one of those infant who had been “allergic” to my mother’s milk.
 I was breastfed for six weeks before my mother began to use formula because I “spit up all the time”.

-I now understand that I likely had reflux and that, in reality, infants spit up a lot regardless of their food source.
+Now I understand that I likely had reflux.
+In reality, many infants spit up a lot regardless of their food source.